greenthegarden/greenthegarden.github.io/_posts/2016-10-16-openhab-installation.md

 # Other Packages

-In order to best utilise openHAB the following additional packages are utilised.
+In order to support the openHAB configuration I have implemented the following additional packages are utilised.

 ## Samba

-Install Samba to enable editing of configurations via an external computer.
+[Samba](https://www.samba.org/) is utilised to make it easier to edit openHAB configurations via an external computer.

 ### Installation